-Also known as cobalamin, vitamin B-12 is important for the production of red blood cells.
-It’s also one of the several B vitamins essential for converting your food into glucose, the preferred energy source for cells.
-B-12 largely comes from animal foods, and while vegans are certainly at risk, even meat eaters have been shown to have a B-12 deficiency.
-Supplementation is crucial for anyone experiencing less-than-ideal energy levels, particularly if their diet is poor.
-Find a good quality vegan source for B-12.
+Also known as cobalamin, vitamin B12 is important for the production of red blood cells.
+It’s one of the several B vitamins essential for converting your food into glucose, the preferred energy source for cells.
+B12 largely comes from animal foods, and while vegans are certainly at risk, even consumers of animal products can have a B-12 deficiency.
+Supplementation is crucial for anyone experiencing less-than-ideal energy levels, particularly if your diet is poor.
+Find a good quality plant-based source for your B12.

 2. Imbalanced Thyroid